 - Add garlic, tomato paste, flour/arrowroot, rosemary, sage, salt, and pepper.
 Stir to coat the vegetable mixture.

-- Pour in vegetable broth and cook over medium heat until mixture has thickened.
+- Pour in vegetable broth and cook over medium heat, letting it simmer until mixture has thickened.
 Turn off heat.
 Stir in frozen peas.

 - Transfer vegetable mixture to a 2-quart baking dish.
 Spread evenly.